Ramification conjecture and Hirzebruch's property of line arrangements: Introduction

 \parbf{Polyhedral manifolds and Hirzebruch's question.} Our study of ramifications of polyhedral manifolds sheds some light on a question of Hirzebruch on complex line arrangements in $\CP^2$ asked in \cite{Hirzebruch}.
 To state this question recall the notion of complex reflection groups and arrangements.

 A {\it finite complex reflection} group is a group $\Gamma$ acting on $\CC^m$ by complex linear transformation generated by elements that fix a complex hyperplane in $\CC^m$.
-The arrangement of complex hyperplanes \footnote{i.e., the set of hyperplanes fixed by at least one non-trivial element of $\Gamma$} $\mathcal{L}_\Gamma$ in $\CC^m$ and its projectivization in $\CP^{m-1}$ are called {\it complex reflection arrangements}.
+The arrangement of complex hyperplanes \footnote{that is, the set of hyperplanes fixed by at least one non-trivial element of $\Gamma$} $\mathcal{L}_\Gamma$ in $\CC^m$ and its projectivization in $\CP^{m-1}$ are called {\it complex reflection arrangements}.

 \begin{thm}{Hirzebruch's question, \cite{Hirzebruch}} Let $\mathcal{L}$ be a complex line arrangement in $\CP^2$ consisting of $3\cdot n$ lines such that each line of $\mathcal{L}$ intersect others at exactly $n+1$ points.
 Is it true that $\mathcal{L}$ is a complex reflection arrangement? \end{thm} The above property will be called {\it Hirzebruch's property}.
 Hirzebruch noticed that all complex reflection line arrangements in $\CP^2$ satisfy this property.
 These line arrangements consist of two infinite series and five exceptional examples.
 The infinite series are called $A_m^0$ ($m\ge 3$) and $A_m^3$ $(m\ge 2)$ and correspond to reflection groups $G(m,m,3)$ and $G(m,p,3)$ ($p<m$) from Shephard--Todd classification.
 Five exceptional examples correspond to reflection groups $G_{23}, G_{24}, G_{25}, G_{26}, G_{27}$.